seud0nym/tch-gui-unhide/utilities/README.md

 ## show-bank-plan
 A pretty version of `find /proc/banktable -type f -print -exec cat {} ';'` (on firmware up to 20.3.c) or the output from `bootmgr` on firmware 20.4, with a final analysis to show whether the bank plan is optimal, or not.

+The output also indicates if the booted firmware is vulnerable to [tch-exploit](https://github.com/BoLaMN/tch-exploit) or not.
 ```
 Usage: ./show-bank-plan [-q]
 ```